Environmental groups applaud rejection of 15 million cubic metre groundwater take

 Environmental groups are celebrating a hearing panel’s decision to decline the application from eight parties to take 15 million cubic metres of groundwater from the Ruataniwha basin.

-Applications for the proposed 15 million cubic metres of Tranche 2 groundwater from the Ruataniwha basin in the Tukituki catchment in Central Hawke’s Bay first opened nearly nine years ago.
+Applications for the proposed 15m cubic metres of Tranche 2 groundwater from the Ruataniwha basin in the Tukituki catchment in Central Hawke’s Bay first opened nearly nine years ago.

-The decision on whether to grant the application from the hearing panel, appointed by Hawke’s Bay Regional Council and comprised of chairman Dr Brent Cowie, Rauru Kirikiri and Tony Cussins, was released on Tuesday.
+The decision on whether to grant the application from the hearing panel, appointed by Hawke’s Bay Regional Council and comprising chairman Dr Brent Cowie, Rauru Kirikiri and Tony Cussins, was released on Tuesday.

 “We are making a decision about freshwater.
 Accordingly, the NPSFM directs us to prioritise freshwater values ahead of resource use and development,” Cowie wrote.